docksal/docksal/docs/project-customize.md

-Note that it displays the virtual host name it will use, which is based on your project's directory name, and it displays the MySQL user name and password if you need to setup a database.
+Note that it displays the virtual host name it will use, which is based on your project's directory name, and it displays the MySQL user name and password if you need to setup additional databases (there is one by default).

 ## Customizing a configuration